t-wei-ch/my-portfolio/README.md

 ### Millennials and Gen Z - How Differently Do They Speak?

-We developed a classifier model for the two categories of Millennial and Gen Z in order for companies who advertise on Instagram to see the proportion of Millennials and Gen Zs who view engage with their advertisements, based on their comments.
+We developed a classifier model for the two categories of Millennial and Gen Z in order for companies who advertise on Instagram to see the proportion of Millennials and Gen Zs who engage with their advertisements, based on their comments.

 Comments were scraped from the subreddits r/Millennials and r/GenZ as proxies for Instagram comments.
-A bag-of-words approached was then used to process the raw text data, followed by an exploration of several classifier models (e.g., Multinomial Naive Bayes, Logistic Regression) to see which performed best.
+A bag-of-words approach was then used to process the raw text data, followed by an exploration of several classifier models (e.g., Multinomial Naive Bayes, Logistic Regression) to see which performed best.

 ### HDB Resale Price Prediction and Analysis